Creating an Optimal Financial Plan

 Deciding which type of plan is right for your needs

 In most cases, the efficient financial plan created using Snap’s default assumptions is all that's required.
-However, for some decisions and client situations, you may wish to proceed further and take advantage of Snap's flexibility in order to build an optimal financial plan.
+However, for some decisions and client situations, you may wish to proceed further and take advantage of Snap's flexibility to build an optimal financial plan.
 To know whether this next step of optimization will be worthwhile you can first ask yourself why you and the client are creating the plan and then you can review whether the efficient financial plan addresses that need.

 Common reasons to create a financial plan include: